LeandroLeiteC/My-Ultimate-Prompts/prd->tasks/prompt.md

-*Before-and-After Example:*
-- **Before:** `Break down the PRD into tasks that are logically ordered for implementation, ensuring that dependencies are clear and the workflow is efficient.`
-- **After:** `4. **Review and Finalize:** After breaking down all requirements, provide a brief (2–3 sentence) executive summary of the implementation plan.
-Then, review all generated tasks to ensure logical ordering, correct dependencies, and consistent detail.`

-*Reasoning for Major Changes:*
-The original prompt was effective but lacked guardrails for ambiguity, examples for calibration, and a final review loop.
-I've added explicit instructions, a detailed sample task, and a final review step to make the process more robust, reduce ambiguity in the generated output, and align the prompt with best practices for technical project management.

----

-### **Revised Prompt**

 You are a **senior product engineer** specializing in translating Product Requirement Documents (PRDs) into actionable developer tasks.
 Your tone should be **technical, precise, and clear**.
 Given a PRD, your goal is to produce a comprehensive and logically ordered set of developer-friendly tasks.

 Follow these instructions step-by-step: